-With WHO rumored to be changing the international status of cannabis in order to recognize its medical value, can countries like the US, still hold out on their illegal principles?
-Short answer: no.
+With WHO rumored to be pushing to change the international status of cannabis in order to recognize its medical potential.

 Rescheduling by WHO’s ECDD

-This starts with a rescheduling decision by WHO, which will convene for a summit in Geneva to decide whether or not it’s time for international law to recognize cannabis as having medical use.
-Right now, U.N. international treaties have scheduled cannabis in the equivalent of a Schedule I drug – meaning it is addictive and has no potential for medical benefit.
+This starts with a rescheduling decision by WHO, which will convene for a summit in Geneva.
+Right now, U.N. international treaties have scheduled cannabis in the equivalent of a Schedule I drug.
+The designation indicates a drug that is addictive with no potential for medical benefit.

-With CBD broadly legalized in various nations in the U.N., it’s not a far cry to take the next step in international treaties.
-And after all, some small countries, like the Philippines, use the harsh U.N. scheduling of cannabis as a reason to continue strict anti-cannabis laws.
+Significantly, various UN nations have already legalized CBD.
+It’s not a giant leap to take the next step in international treaties.
+Unfortunately, some nations (like the Philippines) use the U.N. scheduling as a reason to continue strict anti-cannabis laws.

-While larger countries that are part of the U.N. – like Canada – have been able to bypass these international treaties to legalize cannabis, a review of cannabis on an international front will take away other countries’ ability to maintain criminalization of cannabis.
-But before you get your hopes up about the poll, this national survey is more of a façade and preparation measure than anything else.
+Some UN members, like Canada, bypassed these international treaties to legalize cannabis.
+Importantly, however, a review of cannabis on an international front removes the ability to maintain criminalization of cannabis.
+But before you get your hopes up about the poll, this national survey is more of preparation measure than anything else.

 If WHO decides to reschedule cannabis, then the American government needs to have a response prepared.
 A citizen poll will help them do that.

-Cannabis advocates are skeptical that the nation’s opinion will do anything to change the private opinions of the main powers in the federal government, which unfortunately have hindered national cannabis progress.
+Cannabis advocates are skeptical that the nation’s opinion will do anything to change legislative opinions.
 Kate Bell, of the Marijuana Policy Project in the U.S., told Rolling Stone: “We don’t know how much our comments will inform what they say to the WHO.”
 She explained it as more a formality than respect for the general national opinion.

 Preparation for the Poll

 Regardless of Attorney General Session’s negative outlook on cannabis, MPP is compiling as much evidence as they can on the benefits of cannabis.
-Hundreds of pages, representing decades of research may end up swaying the government in a positive direction, even if it’s fallen on deaf ears with this administration in the past.
+Decades of research may sway the government in a positive direction.
 Kate Bell says that their main concern is to show that legalization has no, or minimal, public health risks, particularly on teenagers.

 While some political analysts predict that Trump could back bills to legalize cannabis on a federal level, this too must come with some skepticism.